rmed/zoe-archivist/README.md

 ## How does it work?

-Information is stored in `cards` that are stored in `sections`.
-These sections are simply SQLite tables stored in `ZOE_HOME/etc/archivist/archive.db`.
+Information is stored in `cards` that can also be associated to `sections`.
 All users recognized by Zoe are/should be able to search and retrieve cards from the archive.
 However, if you want to edit, add or perform more priviledged tasks, you should create a new group in the `ZOE_HOME/etc/zoe-users.conf` and add the `archivists` group:

 ```
 [group archivists]